-Trump to take questions in wake of Comey testimony
+Trump: I'm willing to testify under oath about Comey claims

 - Comey testified on Thursday

-- Trump's set to take questions Friday
+- Trump took questions Friday

+Washington (CNN)A defiant President Donald Trump said Friday he was willing to testify under oath about his conversations with fired FBI Director James Comey.

+"One hundred percent," Trump said when asked about his willingness to deliver sworn testimony.

-The brief news conference -- where each President will take two questions from the press -- comes the day after James Comey's bombshell Capitol Hill testimony in which the fired FBI director accused the White House of "lies."
+The brief news conference -- where each President took two questions from the press -- comes the day after James Comey's bombshell Capitol Hill testimony in which the fired FBI director accused the White House of "lies."

 Trump was publicly silent while Comey testified on Thursday, but tweeted Friday an accusation that Comey -- whom Trump fired in May -- lied under oath.